satra/OpenEvaluationArticle/OpenEvaluationArticle.rst

 quantifying the quality, impact, or importance of a review, comment on a review, or any portions thereof.
-Metrics have many uses in this context, including constructing a dynamic assessment of individuals or ideas (as in the Stack Overflow example in Figure X) for use in promotion and allocation of funds and resources.
+Metrics have many uses in this context, including constructing a dynamic assessment of individuals or ideas (as in the Stack Overflow example in Figure 6) for use in promotion and allocation of funds and resources.
 Metrics also make it possible to mine reviews and comment histories to study the process of scientific publication.
 The classic “Like” tally used to indicate appreciation of a